az4726/quizzler-flutter/README.md

 ## About Project

-Following a tutorial from [The London App Brewery](https://www.appbrewery.co/), I have built on a Dart skeleton project and have syccesfully created a quiz app.
+Following a tutorial from [The London App Brewery](https://www.appbrewery.co/), I have built on a Dart skeleton project and have succesfully created a quiz app.

 ![Finished App](https://github.com/londonappbrewery/Images/blob/master/quizzler-demo.gif)